THE LINUX FOUNDATION PROJECTS

 • Create your proposal by copying the Google Doc Proposal Template.

-• Keep it concise and easy to understand.
+• Keep the proposal concise and easy to understand.

 • You may be contacted with additional questions about your submission.